 The mission of the Master of Education program at Elon University is to foster the development of master teachers who are characterized by reflection, inquiry, collaboration and action.

 Reflection is a habit of mind for master teachers.
 They routinely consider how their instructional practice mirrors current understanding of teaching and learning.
-They compare their performance with that of other master teachers and constantly strive to improve their practice.
-They are aware of core values and endeavor to create a learning environment that reflects essential principles of character so that all students experience personal success.
+They measure their performance against high standards and constantly strive to improve their practice.
+They are aware of core values and endeavor to create a learning environment that reflects essential principles of character so that all students experience both personal and academic success.